Configuration

 training:

-# ID name for this run (used in output files)
+# ID name for this run (used in output filenames and logs)

 data_config: data_config.yaml